What are you looking for?

 Why it matters: Our teachers are our greatest asset.
 Continuous professional development ensures they remain at the forefront of pedagogical innovation and entrepreneurial education.

-• icon Provided 60+ hours of professional development per faculty member
+• Provided 60+ hours of professional development per faculty member

-• icon Partnered with Adaptive Schools for collaborative culture training
+• Partnered with Adaptive Schools for collaborative culture training

-• icon Established Coaching Task Force for peer support
+• Established Coaching Task Force for peer support

 1.5 Faculty and Staff Recruitment and Retention